How was the year 2018?

 During February, Indian equities advanced with positive enthusiasm witnessed in global equities owing to optimism ahead of the US President’s state of the union address.

 Also, the market cheered at RBI’s unexpected decision to slash the repo rate by 25 bps.

 However, gains were cut short later due to renewed concerns over the US-China trade war.
-Sentiments were also affected by muted domestic corporate earnings, surging global crude oil price and weak US retail sales figure.
+Sentiments were also affected by muted domestic corporate earnings, surging global crude oil prices, and weak US retail sales figures.

 These are the 8 key strategies to follow during market volatility

-Golden rule when the market turns volatile: Never make kneejerk reactions or speculate.
+The golden rule when the market turns volatile: Never make knee-jerk reactions or speculate.

 In fact, you should evaluate your investments in the following three ways:

 1. If you are clear with your investment philosophy and believe in the fundamentals of your investment, do not pull out.
 Also, don’t try to time the market.

 2. If you are not very sure of the investment philosophy, you should connect with a financial advisor and decide on a course of action.

 3. If you are not aware of your investment strategy or why you invested, exit your investment.